 Words most associated with Saturn’s influence are control, structure, limitations, practicality, discipline, sense of reality and responsibility.
 In short, in my experience, Saturn is the strict teacher that makes us face parts of ourselves that we would rather not look at because we know that they are our weaknesses.
 Some psychologists call it facing the dark side of our character, but it is only in the dark until Saturn shines a light on it.

-However, it is not because he wants to be cruel to us that Saturn comes into our lives.
-It is because, whether we remember it or not, we incarnated with a destiny, like the gingham-wrapped package on the pole of the wayfarer, that needs to unravel over time.
-Saturn is the school bell that signals when recess is over and that it is time to return to our classroom in the School of Hard Knocks.
+However, it is not because he wants to be cruel to us that the Father of Time tolls the school bell.
+It is because, whether we remember it or not, we incarnated with a destiny, like the gingham-wrapped package on the end of the pole of the wayfarer, that needs to unravel over time.
+When Saturn returns into our chart, it is to signal that recess is over and that it is time to return to our classroom in the School of Hard Knocks.

 His final appearance in our lives is as the Grim Reaper and hopefully by then, we will have achieved our destiny.
 But we begin our journey almost entirely ignorant of the ways of the world and at the mercy of our impulses.